Fostering academic excellence and biblical virtue to equip students for lives as local and global Christian servants.

 Integrated History and Literature Courses

-• We also offer High Scholars, a two-year high school integrated history, literature, and cultural worldviews curriculum that earns 24 college credits and six (6) high school credits.
+- For upper high school, we feature High Scholars, a two-year high school integrated history, literature, and cultural worldviews curriculum that earns 24 college credits and six (6) high school credits.

 Grades 5-6